7 Cambridge Drive

 - Demonstrate advanced knowledge in exercise physiology, human anatomy, performance/health-field specific research methodology and nutrition as it relates to chronic disease prevention

-- Demonstrate advanced knowledge in strength and conditioning concepts, nutritional influences on training adaptation and performance, coaching methodology/philosophy and biomechanics (Performance track)
+- Develop a deeper understanding of strength and conditioning concepts, nutritional influences on training adaptation and performance, coaching methodology/philosophy and biomechanics (performance track)

-- Demonstrate advanced knowledge in clinical exercise testing and prescription for cardiac, pulmonary, cancer, diabetic, osteoporotic rehabilitation settings and nutrition as it relates to weight management, and concepts in health behavior change (Clinical track)
+- Obtain an innovative familiarity in clinical exercise testing and prescription for cardiac, pulmonary, cancer, diabetic, osteoporotic rehabilitation settings and nutrition as it relates to weight management, and concepts in health behavior change (clinical track)

 - Appropriately prescribe post-orthopedic rehabilitation resistance training protocols